Asking yoruself what’s wrong with my Apple Watch’s walkie talkie app?

 No Time?
 Check Out Our Video On How To Get Walkie-Talkie Working On Your Apple Watch Today!

-- First, make sure you connect your Apple ID with FaceTime app on your iPhone or iPad–open Settings> FaceTime and sign in with an Apple ID.
+- First, make sure you connect your Apple ID with the FaceTime app on your iPhone or iPad.
+Open Settings > FaceTime and sign in with an Apple ID.
 You should see a message that your Apple ID is connected to your Apple Watch.
 If you still have issues, delete a contact you want to walkie-talkie with and enter their information in again.
-Then try to invite that same contact to Walkie Talkie.
+Then, try to invite that same contact to Walkie-Talkie.

-- I solved it by deleting all invites, closing the Walkie Talkie app on the watch, then signing out and then back into FaceTime on my phone.
+- I solved it by deleting all invites, closing the Walkie-Talkie app on the watch, before signing out and then back into FaceTime on my phone.
 Then relaunch the Walkie-Talkie app on the watch, send out invitations, and see if it works.
 Did for me!

 john melchor says